serenity-kit/lini/README.md

 ## Todos

-- invalidate documentsQuery properly

 - add invitation scheme
-- allow to delete list
+- allow to delete list (needs a tombstone)

 - add retry for locker in case write fails (invalid clock)
 - store the list name locally (also with unsynced changes)